abraunegg/onedrive/docs/usage.md

   Options:

-  --auth-files ARG
+  --auth-files '<path or required value>'
-      Perform authentication not via interactive dialog but via files read/writes to these files.
+      Perform authentication not via interactive dialog but via files read/writes to these files --auth-response '<path or required value>'
-  --auth-response ARG
-      Perform authentication not via interactive dialog but via providing the response url directly.
+      Perform authentication not via interactive dialog but via providing the response url directly --check-for-nomount
-  --check-for-nomount
       Check for the presence of .nosync in the syncdir root.
-If found, do not perform sync.
+If found, do not perform sync --check-for-nosync
-  --check-for-nosync
       Check for the presence of .nosync in each directory.
-If found, skip directory from sync.
+If found, skip directory from sync --classify-as-big-delete '<path or required value>'
-  --classify-as-big-delete ARG
       Number of children in a path that is locally removed which will be classified as a 'big data delete' --cleanup-local-files
       Cleanup additional local files when using --download-only.
-This will remove local data.
+This will remove local data --confdir '<path or required value>'
-  --confdir ARG
-      Set the directory used to store the configuration files --create-directory ARG
+      Set the directory used to store the configuration files --create-directory '<path or required value>'
-      Create a directory on OneDrive - no sync will be performed.
+      Create a directory on OneDrive - no sync will be performed --create-share-link '<path or required value>'
-  --create-share-link ARG
       Create a shareable link for an existing file on OneDrive --debug-https
       Debug OneDrive HTTPS communication.
-  --destination-directory ARG
+  --destination-directory '<path or required value>'
-      Destination directory for renamed or move on OneDrive - no sync will be performed.
+      Destination directory for renamed or move on OneDrive - no sync will be performed --disable-download-validation
-  --disable-download-validation
       Disable download validation when downloading from OneDrive --disable-notifications
-      Do not use desktop notifications in monitor mode.
+      Do not use desktop notifications in monitor mode --disable-upload-validation
-  --disable-upload-validation
       Disable upload validation when uploading to OneDrive --display-config
-      Display what options the client will use as currently configured - no sync will be performed.
+      Display what options the client will use as currently configured - no sync will be performed --display-quota
-  --display-quota
-      Display the quota status of the client - no sync will be performed.
+      Display the quota status of the client - no sync will be performed --display-running-config
-  --display-running-config
-      Display what options the client has been configured to use on application startup.
+      Display what options the client has been configured to use on application startup --display-sync-status
-  --display-sync-status
-      Display the sync status of the client - no sync will be performed.
+      Display the sync status of the client - no sync will be performed --download-file '<path or required value>'
-  --download-only
+      Download a single file from Microsoft OneDrive --download-only
       Replicate the OneDrive online state locally, by only downloading changes from OneDrive.
-Do not upload local changes to OneDrive.
+Do not upload local changes to OneDrive
   --dry-run
       Perform a trial sync with no changes made --enable-logging
-      Enable client activity to a separate log file --force
+      Enable client activity to a separate log file --file-fragment-size
+      Specify the file fragment size for large file uploads (in MB) --force
       Force the deletion of data when a 'big delete' is detected --force-http-11
       Force the use of HTTP 1.1 for all operations --force-sync
       Force a synchronization of a specific folder, only when using --sync --single-directory and ignore all non-default skip_dir and skip_file rules
-  --get-O365-drive-id ARG
+  --get-O365-drive-id '<path or required value>'
-      Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library (DEPRECATED) --get-file-link ARG
+      Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library (DEPRECATED) --get-file-link '<path or required value>'
-      Display the file link of a synced file --get-sharepoint-drive-id ARG
+      Display the file link of a synced file --get-sharepoint-drive-id '<path or required value>'
       Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --help -h
       This help information.
   --list-shared-items
       List OneDrive Business Shared Items --local-first
-      Synchronize from the local directory source first, before downloading changes from OneDrive.
+      Synchronize from the local directory source first, before downloading changes from OneDrive --log-dir '<path or required value>'
-  --log-dir ARG
-      Directory where logging output is saved to, needs to end with a slash.
+      Directory where logging output is saved to, needs to end with a slash --logout
-  --logout
       Logout the current user
-  --modified-by ARG
+  --modified-by '<path or required value>'
       Display the last modified by details of a given path --monitor -m
-      Keep monitoring for local and remote changes --monitor-fullscan-frequency ARG
+      Keep monitoring for local and remote changes --monitor-fullscan-frequency '<path or required value>'
-      Number of sync runs before performing a full local scan of the synced directory --monitor-interval ARG
+      Number of sync runs before performing a full local scan of the synced directory --monitor-interval '<path or required value>'
-      Number of seconds by which each sync operation is undertaken when idle under monitor mode.
+      Number of seconds by which each sync operation is undertaken when idle under monitor mode --monitor-log-frequency '<path or required value>'
-  --monitor-log-frequency ARG
       Frequency of logging in monitor mode --no-remote-delete
       Do not delete local file 'deletes' from OneDrive when using --upload-only